5 super-easy tips to increase e-learning course engagement

 If your budget allows for it, you can produce more creative forms of interactive content too.

 I recently spoke with an instructional designer at a university who produces content for medical students.
 He produced a series of 360 degree videos from the perspective of an A&E patient.
-Each play-through allowed the learner to review the same scenario from another perspective, revealing more information about how each doctor and nurse responded to the situation.
+Each play-through allowed the learner to review the same scenario from another angle, with each perspective revealing more information about how each doctor and nurse responded to the situation.

 Not sure where to start with your own learning management system?
 See how we can help with Learning Management System development.